-- 7. For students who choose to rent textbooks, their accessible files will be available via the use of an SSD provided USB drive.
-Please note that students will be required to return the USB device to the SSD office at the end of the quarter or once their rental agreement has expired.
-Students are not permitted to keep or download the files after the rental agreement has expired. - 8.
-Students will be notified as requests are completed and are available for pick up via campus email.
+- 6. Students will be notified via email when their requests are available for download and/or USB pick up.
 Every effort will be made to meet the six (6) week standard production timeline.
-SSD will work with students and faculty if students do not have alternate media due to a delay in production. - 9.
-Any questions or concerns regarding alternate media accommodations, formats provided, or difficulties accessing provided files should be directed to the Alternate Media Coordinator. - 10.
-Alternate media is intended solely for the educational purposes of the student.
+The Alternate Media staff will work with students and faculty should there be unforeseeable technical delays in production. - 7.
+For students who choose to rent textbooks, please note that the Alternate Media Team will not be able to cut or scan rented textbooks.
+Accessible materials provided to students who rent textbooks will only be available for the duration of the rental agreement (one academic term). - 8.
+Any questions or concerns regarding alternate media accommodations, formats provided, or difficulties accessing provided files should be directed to the Alternate Media Coordinator at altmedia@csusb.edu. - Alternate media is intended solely for the educational purposes of the student.
 According to Copyright Revisions Act of 1976, as amended [17 U.S.C.
 Sec.
 101 et seq.], students may not copy, duplicate or distribute the alternate media.